Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lidocaine

 - Blockade of cardiac Na⁺ channels → delayed impulse conduction, prolonged depolarization.

-- Consequence: BradycardiaBradycardia refers to a slower than normal heart rate, typically below 60 beats per minute in adults.
-It can occur in healthy individuals, especially athletes, but can also be an indication of heart disease., AV block, hypotension, ventricular arrhythmias, in extreme cases ventricular fibrillationFibrillation is an irregular, often rapid heart rate that leads to a chaotic rhythm in the atria or ventricles of the heart.
+- Result: bradycardiaBradycardia refers to a slower than normal heart rate, typically below 60 beats per minute in adults.
+It can occur in healthy individuals, especially athletes, but can also be an indication of heart disease., AV block, hypotension, ventricular arrhythmias, and in extreme cases ventricular fibrillationFibrillation is an irregular, often rapid heart rate that leads to a chaotic rhythm in the atria or ventricles of the heart.
 This can impair cardiac output and often requires medical treatment. or cardiac arrest.

-- Myocardial contractility can be additionally depressed by lidocaine → risk of cardiogenic shock.
+- Myocardial contractility can also be depressed by lidocaine → risk of cardiogenic shock.

 Further Effects